-^{} Hearing- or speech-challenged individuals may access this number through TTY by calling the Federal Relay Service at 1-800-877-8339.
+^{} Hearing- or speech-challenged individuals may access this number through TTY

 Other Sources of Lead, continued

 - Lead smelters or other industries that release lead into the air. - Your job.
 If you work with lead, you could bring it home on your body or clothes.
 Shower and change clothes before coming home.
 Launder your work clothes separately from the rest of your family's clothes. - Hobbies that use lead, such as making pottery or stained glass, or refinishing furniture.
 Call your local health department for information about hobbies that may use lead. - Old toys and furniture may have been painted with lead-containing paint.
 Older toys and other children's products may have parts that contain lead.4 - Food and liquids cooked or stored in lead crystal or lead-glazed pottery or porcelain may contain lead. - Folk remedies, such as "greta" and "azarcon," used to treat an upset stomach.